curl/everything-curl/cmdline/configfile.md

     user-agent = Everything-is-an-agent

-See ["When to use quotes"](#when-to-use-quotes) for more info on when quotes should be used.
+See "When to use quotes" below for more info on when quotes should be used.

 ## URLs